 Under certain conditions, the Agencies (SSHRC and NSERC) will allow residual funds from completed projects to be retained by the institution.
 The Agencies expect that the institution will use these funds for the broad purpose of enhancing the quality of research in the natural sciences and engineering, or in the social sciences and humanities, as applicable.
-For details, visit the GRF webpage.
+For details, see General Research Funds.

 Please note that all applications/proposals/letters of intent for external grants and contracts must be approved by your Dean and the Associate Vice-President, Scholarship and Community Engagement using an Institutional Signature Sheet for Research Funding prior to their submission.
-This form can be found on the Research Forms & Templates web page and must accompany a copy of the application.
+This form can be found on the Research Forms & Templates page and must accompany a copy of the application.
 Applicants are strongly advised to allow sufficient lead-time for review at each level.

 - Social Sciences and Humanities Council of Canada (SSHRC), is Canada's federal funding agency for university-based research and graduate training in the social sciences and humanities.
 Some examples are economics, business and administrative studies, ethics, education, and law, as well as history, literature and philosophy, anthropology, psychology, sociology, fine arts, native, religious, environmental and women's studies.